Eswar3008/Interactive-Login/README.md

 # Interactive Panda Form

 This is a simple interactive panda form implemented using HTML, CSS, and JavaScript.
-The form allows users to enter a username and password.
+With the The form allows users to enter a username and password.

 ## Preview